wp-plugins/nonce-please/readme.txt

 === Nonce!
 Please ===
-Contributors: IKEDA Yuriko (lilyfan)
+Contributors: lilyfan
-Tags: comment, trackback, spam, anti spam
+Tags: anti spam, spam, comment, trackback
 Requires at least: 2.3
-Tested up to: 2.8
+Tested up to: 2.9
-Stable tag: 1.1.1
+Stable tag: 1.1.2

 "Nonce!
 Please" is a simple plugin that prevents brute-force comments and trackbacks from spammer.
 This is *NOT* an alternatives to Akismet.